openzfs/openzfs-docs/docs/Getting Started/Slackware/Root on ZFS.rst

 ..

-This in allows us to specify "root=tank/root" (you could then collapse the /dev/*, LABEL=*, UUID=* and the newly-added case into a single one).
+This allows us to specify something like "root=tank/root" (if you look carefully at the script, you will notice that you can collapse the /dev/*, LABEL=*, UUID=* and the newly-added case into a single one).

-Further down in the script, before the section that handles RESUMEDEV ("# Resume state from swap"), insert the following:
+Further down in the script, locate the section that handles RESUMEDEV ("# Resume state from swap"), and insert the following just before it:

 .. code-block:: sh